kubernetes/enhancements/keps/sig-api-machinery/00xx-publish-crd-openapi.md

 for additional custom resources does not regress existing function, we will test creation of custom resources with and without validation with current and prior versions of kubectl.

-We will add a feature gate CustomResourceOpenAPI, which can be turned off to stop openapi creation & aggregation & publishing from happening.
-The feature gate will be defaulted to be True.
-The feature gate will be Beta in 1.14 and Stable in 1.15.
+We will add a feature gate CustomResourcePublishOpenAPI, which can be turned on to start CRD openapi creation & aggregation & publishing.
+The feature gate will be Alpha (defaulted to False) in 1.14, Beta (defaulted to True) in 1.15 and Stable in 1.16.

 ## Graduation Criteria